junxit/us-congress-code/title-42/chapter-6a/sec-291e.md

 ### Funds for Modernization Projects; Conditions To Be Met Before Approval

 Pub.
 L. 88–443, § 3(b)(5), Aug.
 18, 1964, 78 Stat.
 462, provided that no application with respect to a modernization project may be approved for purposes of receiving funds from an allotment under section 291(a)(2) of this title before July 1, 1965, or before a State plan has been approved, as well as certain other requirements.
 See Effective Date note set out under section 291 of this title.

+### Executive Documents

+### Transfer of Functions

+Office of Surgeon General abolished by section 3 of Reorg.
+Plan No. 3 of 1966, eff.
+June 25, 1966, 31 F.R.
+8855, 80 Stat.
+1610, and functions thereof transferred to Secretary of Health, Education, and Welfare by section 1 of Reorg.
+Plan No. 3 of 1966, set out as a note under section 202 of this title.
+Office of Surgeon General reestablished within the Office of the Assistant Secretary for Health, see Notice of Department of Health and Human Services, Office of the Assistant Secretary for Health, Mar.
+30, 1987, 52 F.R.
+11754.